-While COGS are within range of expectation, the Company is starting to incur price increases related primarily to ingredient costs, labor rate increases, inflation, and freight, and expects these to continue throughout 2022, especially given the current world events and supply chain disruptions.
-However, the Company is proactively getting in front of these costs where possible by adjusting formulations to include alternative ingredients for those with realized or anticipated supply chain issues.
-Where considered, ingredient changes are evaluated based on maintaining or increasing the quality of the finished product, minimizing packaging changes and associated costs, and forecasted strong ongoing supply chain and availability.
-The Company is also proactively planning around alternative supply chain production, supply, warehousing, and freight partners, along with strategies and solutions that can provide reduced costs and/or enable cost levels to be maintained at current levels over the next 12-24 months.
+While current COGS, averaged across products and brands, are staying within the range of expectations, the Company is beginning to incur price increases related primarily to ingredient costs, labor rate increases, inflation, and freight, and expects these to continue throughout 2022 given current world events and supply chain disruptions.
+However, the Company is proactively getting in front of these costs where possible by (1) adjusting formulations to include alternative ingredients or sources for those with realized or anticipated supply chain issues (ingredient costs); (2) expanding co-manufacturing, warehousing and 3PL distribution relationships (labor/efficiency); (3) and proactively sourcing better freight costs (freight costs).
+The strategies and solutions are targeted at reducing and/or maintaining costs at current levels over the next 12-24 months.
+The Company continues to monitor COGS and pricing relationships; should there be a longer-term COGS increase anticipated or observed, the Company will evaluate whether a product price increase is viable while maintaining sales velocity.